ouiouiallez/export-acl/README.md

 `-noninherited` if you want to export only the non-inherited access rights.
 Helps readability in large scans.

-`onlyusers` if you want to export only the usernames and omit the group names.
+`-onlyusers` if you want to export only the usernames and omit the group names.

 ### txt file